 In addition, a number of students avail themselves of one-on-one bar essay tutoring.
 Recent graduates have played a large role in furthering the school’s bar passage success, providing feedback to improve bar passage efforts and visiting campus to relate their experiences as recent bar takers and passers.

 Various bar passage resources are available on the links below.
 The Sol Blatt Jr. library also has extensive resources which can be found on the Bar Exam Resource Guide webpage.

 Students are reminded that in addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
-Students are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting that jurisdiction.
-Addresses for all relevant agences are available through the National Conference of Bar Examiners [NCBE] at the link to the right.
+Students are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting that jurisdiction immediately.
+It is the student’s responsibility to understand and be aware of the requirements for any jurisdiction in which the student wishes to take the bar exam and to gain admission to practice law.
+Addresses for all relevant agencies are available through the National Conference of Bar Examiners [NCBE] at the link below.

-For more information about Bar Preparation resources at the Charleston School of Law, please contact Margaret M. Lawton, Associate Dean for Academic Affairs, at email@example.com.
+For more information about Bar Preparation resources at the Charleston School of Law, please contact Dyann Margolis, Assistant Dean for Academic and Bar Success.